Student accommodation in Liverpool

 However, Smithdown Road, whose junction with Penny Lane is the subject of the Beatles song "Penny Lane," is home to a large percentage of Liverpool's 60,000-plus university student population and is always brimming with energy.
-Here you can have fun with fellow students as well as some delightful local Scousers with Burritos at Evil Eye and cheap pints at Brookhouse on Thursdays at the long-established student quarter.
+Here you can have fun with fellow students as well as some delightful local Scousers at the Evil Eye Burrito Shack and cheap pints at Brookhouse on Thursdays at the long-established student quarter.

 Overall, Liverpool’s nightlife is student-friendly.
 Venues are easy to get to as the majority of the student bars are within walking distance of each other.